dasiegel/IRT-M/README.md

 # IRT-M R package

 The IRT-M R package is a package that allows users to estimate multiple, potentially correlated, latent dimensions with substantive meaning\(s\).
 This solves a long-running problem with Item Response Theory models, which allow for measurement of latent or abstract concepts by (1) identifying latent dimensions in data and (2) assigning data units to a position in the latent dimension\(s\).

 Classic IRT models produce latent dimensions by generating a model that best predicts the underlying data.
-Unfortunately, latent dimensions produced by IRT models do not intrinsically capture theoretical concepts.
-IRT models also place units along the dominant dimension\(s\) present in the data--- which may or may not be the dimension of interest.
+Unfortunately, the dimensions produced by IRT models do not intrinsically capture theoretical concepts.
+Secondly, IRT models place units along the dominant dimension\(s\) present in the data--- which may or may not be the dimension of interest.

+IRT-M generates theoretically-meaningful latent dimensions via constraints matrix specified by users.

 ## Getting Started